zenglenn42/utbc2019-hw-12-bamazon/README.md

 * inquirer.js

-## Here are the products Bamazon knows about ...
+## Here are the products Tinyson knows about ...

 ```
 mysql> select * from products;